threefoldfoundation/info_sdk/src/10. Marketplace/solution_expose.md

 #### Select the Domain you want to use
-In this step you can choose one of three domain types:
+In this step you could choose one of three domain types:

 1- Managed: these are domains managed by the gateway. when you use it to expose a solution, the gateway will create an `A` record for your solution you don't have to do anything.